RitanshRajput/React75/README.md

 > [Link to ChakraUI Dashboard](https://react75-crypto-dashboard-16-14i8x6el3-ritanshrajput.vercel.app/)

 ### 17. MUI Social App
-*Project Description: "MUI Social App" is a stylish social media page created using Material-UI (MUI), a powerful styling tool for React.
+*Project Description: "MUI Social App" is a fully responsive and stylish social media page created using Material-UI (MUI), a powerful styling tool for React.
 Dive into the world of modern UI design by exploring the capabilities of MUI.
-This project showcases how to leverage MUI to effortlessly build an attractive and responsive social media page.*
+This project showcases how to leverage MUI to effortlessly build an attractive and fully responsive social media page.*
 > [Link to MUI Social App](https://react75-mui-social-app-17-h9af9pkqm-ritanshrajput.vercel.app/)